BenjaminWFox/scaffold-react-component/README.md

 * `scaffoldreactcomponent.pathToTemplates`: If you copy & modify the templates, add the path to your custom template folder here.

-### IMPORTANT

-If you use custom templates, note that all four files should be present in your new directory.
-Any instances of `stringToReplace` will be replaced with the new component name.
+Use `__StubComponentName__` in your custom templates in place of the intended component name.

+In a custom template folder you may omit the index & test files if desired.

 ## Template File Naming & Structure